thestubborndev/finance_tracker_server/README.md

 1. <a href="https://dashboard.plaid.com/signup/" target="_blank">Sign up for Plaid</a>
  and set the Plaid `clientId` and `secret` as environment variables `PLAID_CLIENT_ID` and `PLAID_SECRET`.

 2. Next, we need to retrieve an `accessToken` associated with each of the bank account balances you'd like to keep track of.
 Each `accessToken` is linked to an online banking login credential.
 To make this as painless as possible, I wrote a small command-line tool that will help you get `accessTokens` in a matter of seconds.
-Run the following and follow the prompt instructions:
+Run the following command and follow the prompt instructions:

 ```
 node ./node_modules/babel-cli/bin/babel . --out-dir ./transpiled --retain-lines --ignore '**node_modules,.git,transpiled' -x '.es6,.js,.es,.jsx'; node transpiled/setup/plaid_access_token_fetcher.js